goetas/twital/doc/en/source/api.rst

             return $dom->saveXML();
         }
     }

+Let's thake a look to the class implementation:
 - ``collectMetadata()`` method can collect some data from orignak document (before DOM loading)
  - `$dom` contains the *Dom* just after DOM loading
  - `$original` contains the original template content